loveencounterflow/pipedreams/README.md

 History](http://dominictarr.com/post/145135293917/history-of-streams); worthwhile snippet:

 > If node streams teach us anything, it’s that it’s very difficult to develop
-> something as fundamental as streams inside a “core” you can’t change core
+> something as fundamental as streams inside a “core”[.
+Y]ou can’t change core
 > without breaking things, because things simply assume core and never declare
 > what aspects of core they depend on.
 Hence a very strong incentive occurs to
 > simply make core always be backwards compatible, and to focus only on